 You can also look to see if we have any open clinical trials.
 These research studies tend to offer the newest, most effective cancer treatments.

-Search blood cancer clinical trials.
+Search lymphoma clinical trials.

 Is it Waldenstrom Lymphoma?